NansD/croesus/README.md

 # Croesus !
-This is an app built with AWS Lambda, DynamoDB, React.
+This is an app built with AWS Lambda, MongoDB, React.
 Its purpose is to enable people to share expenses.

 It uses Github actions to automate PR checks and deployments on Amazon Web Services !